Connect with a certified trainer for free

 Non-operative treatment

-The goal of shoulder impingement/rotator cuff tendonitis treatment is to increase the space for the rotator cuff tendons.
-It is also important to reduce swelling in the area.
-One of the most important actions you can take in order to heal rotator cuff tendonitis is to avoid activities that cause inflammation.
-You may also try non-operative treatments to alleviate pain and inflammation associated with rotator cuff tendonitis, such as:
+The goal of shoulder impingement treatment is to increase the space for the rotator cuff tendons.
+It is also essential to reduce swelling in the area.
+One of the most important actions you can take to heal rotator cuff tendonitis is avoiding activities that cause tendon overuse and inflammation.
+You may also try non-operative treatments to alleviate pain and rotator cuff inflammation associated with rotator cuff tendonitis, such as:

 • Resting the affected shoulder and arm